Blog » Blockchain » Pros and Cons of Blockchain Technology: An Ultimate Guide

 Source: Freepik

-Compared to centralized systems, blockchain technology, being decentralized, is intrinsically more secure.
+Compared to centralized systems, blockchain technology is highly decentralized and is intrinsically more secure.
 Any effort to change a record will be immediately apparent because copies and digital signatures are automatically compared.
 The data is protected from hackers by an additional degree of confidentiality as users of a blockchain network are not required to enter their personal and financial details.

 Reduced Fraud